 The halal compliance technology landscape breaks down into four broad categories:

-Strengths: Direct alignment with JAKIM requirements, Malaysian market focus, built-in halal vocabulary and workflows.
+Strengths: Direct alignment with JAKIM requirements, Malaysian market focus, built-in halal vocabulary and workflows, SME-accessible pricing, and fast deployment (typically under 8 weeks for a single facility).

 International quality management platforms (ISO 9001, FSSC 22000 focused) that have been adapted or configured for halal requirements.